huggingface/transformers/docs/source/installation.md

 You must keep the `transformers` folder if you want to keep using the library.
 </Tip>

-Now you can easily update your clone to the latest version of `transformers` with the following commands:
+Now you can easily update your clone to the latest version of 🤗 Transformers with the following commands:

 ```bash
 cd ~/transformers/
 git pull
 ```

-Your Python environment will find the `master` version of `transformers` on the next run.
+Your Python environment will find the `master` version of 🤗 Transformers on the next run.

 ## Installation with conda